Vidhaeha/CA2Algorithms/MDFiles/Overview.md

 🚨 Highest Threat Alert

-Walk to the far right node —
+Walk to the far right node
 that's the scariest zombie currently detected.
 Point the BAZOOOKA at it. 🔥😎

+## Real-World Use Case

+✔️ 1.
+Priority Based Incident Tracking

+Each incident is given a severity score.

+BST logic allows the system to:

+Insert new alerts as they appear

+Search for recurring threats

+Keep incidents sorted by severity

+Just like zombies with danger values but now threats are real-world events.

+✔️ 2.
+Identification of Highest Risk Events

+Emergency teams need to know:

+“What should we respond to first?”

+Traversing to the right-most BST node instantly highlights:

+The most severe cyber breach

+The largest fire outbreak

+The highest risk drone or intruder

+✔️ 3.
+Real Time Updating and Removal

+Incidents change:

+A threat may escalate

+It may be resolved

+New threats appear constantly

+BST operations make updates fast

-## 👆 Selection Rationale — Why We Chose B.R.A.I.N.S.
+## 👆 Selection Rationale  Why We Chose B.R.A.I.N.S.
 (BST System)

 We selected the B.R.A.I.N.S.
 (Binary Radar for Assessing Incoming Necrotic Severity) model because it blends carries accross the point along with a fun, engaging scenario.
 It lets us explore Binary Search Trees in a way that feels alive — or undead.